This section details some of the most frequently asked questions with their answers.

 How much metal is used in the EcoLeaf metallization process?

-A monolayer of metal flakes is transferred from the donor roll inside the metallization module to the trigger image.
+A very thin layer of metal pigments is transferred from the donor roll inside the metallization module to the trigger image.
+The amount of pigments transferred is very small and only placed where needed.

 When will the EcoLeaf technology be commercially available?